Transport & leisure discounts

 Help with parking

-You are eligible for the Blue Badge parking concession scheme if
+You are eligible for the Blue Badge parking concession scheme if your child either:

 Disabled adults on Personal Independence

 Payments (PIP) also qualify for a Blue Badge if they score